seviru/eunice_challenge/README_challenge.md

 - Also, since I caught the API call to retrieve the news, I think It's more sustainable to crawl the direct API call than to do the content returned.
 Sadly, when I want the full information of the new (like the content) I have to acces the HTML since It is what is returned from the backend (or at least I didn't catch the API call).
+- Even though I could have used something like SQLAlchemy for handling the database models, and more in depth building with psycopg2 to make service-wide connector and so on, since I'm only will be having 3 touch points to the database (write the article, retrieve a particular one and retrieve all) I decided for the sake of simplicity just do It case-based.